Online fraud is big business: account takeovers, chargebacks, scams, even romance scams. It costs businesses billions of dollars every year.

 -

 Incentivised Programs: Some companies offer users benefits (like free VPN services) in exchange for using their device as a proxy endpoint.
-Hola VPN and Brightdata are one prominent example.
+Hola VPN and Brightdata are prominent examples.

 -

-APP SDKs Quite often the proxy providers will incentivise app developers to include their proxy toolkit into their apps.
+APP SDKs Quite often, proxy providers will incentivise app developers to include their proxy toolkit in their apps.
 The user is totally unaware that their device's internet connection is now being resold.

-So your personal device, be it a computer or phone, could unwittingly have its internet connection used to carry out a crime!
+So your personal device, be it a computer or phone, could have its internet connection used to carry out a crime without you knowing.
 The police could come knocking on YOUR door one day.

 Why Are They So Dynamic?

-Since the proxy is formed by reusing the internet connection of a device, it is inherently much more dynamic that a proxy formed on a server.
+Since the proxy is formed by reusing the internet connection of a device, it is inherently much more dynamic than a proxy formed on a server.

 -